Value-added tax (VAT)

 - A reduced rate of 5% applies on the first 200 square metres of the buildable area of a property that qualifies as a new building/house acquired by individuals/eligible persons, as this is determined on the building coefficient of the residence in accordance with the architectural plans filed with the competent authorities.
 This is on the condition that the property will be used as their primary and main residence for ten years.
 On the remaining square metres, the standard VAT rate of 19% is applied.
 In addition, based on the amendment, persons who have already acquired a residence on which the reduced VAT rate was imposed can re-apply and acquire a new residence on which the reduced VAT rate will be imposed, irrespective of whether the ten year prohibition period for using the residence provided for in the legislation has lapsed or not.
 A condition for this to apply is that in case the ten-year period of using the residence as the main and permanent place of residence has not lapsed, the persons must pay back to the Tax Department the difference in the VAT between the standard and reduced VAT rates applicable at the time of the acquisition or construction of the residence.

-- The 5% reduced rate also applies to renovation and repair of all private residences that are considered as being old (i.e. a period of at least three years has elapsed from their first use), excluding the materials that comprise of more than 50% of the value of the services.
+- The 5% reduced rate also applies to renovation and repair of all used private residences that are considered as being old (i.e. a period of at least three years has elapsed from their first use), excluding the value of materials which constitute more than 50% of the value of the services.

 Exports from Cyprus are zero-rated (i.e. no VAT must be charged on the export, and the company is entitled to recover the relevant input VAT suffered).
-In addition, the provision of goods and services to qualifying vessels/aircraft are also treated as zero-rated.
+In addition, the supply of goods for the fuelling and provisions of providing vessels / aircrafts and the supply of service to meet the client needs of qualifying vessels/aircraft are also treated as zero-rated.
 An aircraft meets the definition of a qualifying aircraft where it is used by airlines operating for reward chiefly on international routes and a qualifying vessel is the vessel that is used in the navigation on the high seas for industrial purposes.

-Supplies of goods to businesses resident in other EU member states are outside the scope of Cyprus VAT.
+Supplies of goods taking place outside the EU to businesses resident in other EU member states are outside the scope of Cyprus VAT.
 The services for the international transport of passengers as well as the transportation of goods either from or to countries outside the European Union are subject to use and enjoyment rules and are treated as outside the scope of Cyprus VAT.

 Certain education services, as well as the majority of financial, insurance, and medical services, are exempt from Cyprus VAT.
 Supplies of buildings also are exempt from VAT unless the supply relates to new buildings before first use.

-During 2017 through 2019, a number of amendments to Cyprus VAT legislation concerning transactions in real estate were enacted.
+During the past years, a number of amendments to Cyprus VAT legislation concerning transactions in real estate were enacted.
 These amendments comprise of:

 - Imposition of VAT on leasing of immovable property (land and commercial buildings, other than residential buildings) when used by the lessee in making taxable supplies.
 The lessor has the right to opt not to impose VAT on the specific property.
 The option is irrevocable.